nguyenngochuy91/Relevant-Operon/README.md

                         The directory that store all the genomes file (E_Coli/genomes)
   --gene_blocks GENE_BLOCKS, -b GENE_BLOCKS
-                        The gene_block_names_and_genes.txt file, this file
+                        The E_Coli/gene_block_names_and_genes.txt file, this
-                        stores the operon name and its set of genes --reference REFERENCE, -r REFERENCE
+                        file stores the operon name and its set of genes --reference REFERENCE, -r REFERENCE
                         The ncbi accession number for the reference genome (NC_000913 for E_Coli and NC_000964 for B_Sub)